 Obtaining a Passport with a Criminal Conviction

-Obtaining a passport with a criminal conviction is straightforward unless the terms of sentencing, probation, or parole deny explicitly deny the right to a passport.
+Obtaining a passport with a criminal conviction is straightforward unless the terms of sentencing, probation, or parole deny explicitly deny the right to passports.
 Convicted criminals will not be able to obtain a passport if they are convicted of a treasonable offense, or if they are convicted of a federal or state drug felony and used their passport to cross an international border.
-Learn how to get a passport with a criminal conviction in our free legal guide below.
+Learn how to get a passport with a felony conviction in our free legal guide below.

 Get Legal Help Today